 The country is a source of inspiration for nations all over the world.
 As we have shown in our article ‘Smart Cities: Using Technology for Sustainable Development’ the country is an innovation lab, where pioneering smart and sustainable cities become reality.
 Apart from that, Singapore is also known for being particularly welcoming to international students and expats.
 Forget the days in which you struggle to communicate and interact with locals, in Singapore, English is spoken by 75% of the population.
 Furthermore, as in the case of other countries in our list of 10 Best Countries to Study Abroad for International Students diversity here is highly appreciated and encouraged.

 The country is a must-go destination for every international student with a passion for the STEM field.
-Japan is at the forefront of the technological revolution, with digitization being a top priority for the economic development of the country.
+Japan is at the forefront of the technological revolution.
+Imagine that digitization is a top priority for the economic development of the country.
 However, if you are not particularly passionate about technology, you will find other reasons to study there.
 Go Overseas awarded Japan with the first place in its list of the 10 most popular places to study abroad.
 They cite culture, food, innovation and reputation for hospitality as the main reasons.

 And the winner is….